keraton/Newman-Postman-CFP/Script.md

   - XT
     - Ok Sure.
 Actually Postman provides some usefull endpoints.
 One we could be interested in is the delay.
 Here it will wait for 3 seconds until responding.
 Now let's copy it in our collection between the booking and the booking status with 5 seconds delay.
 Running the collection again.
   - BB
+    - Those endpoints are called a Postman echo : Postman Echo is service you can use to test your REST clients and make sample API calls.
+It provides endpoints for GET, POST, PUT, various auth mechanisms and other utility endpoints.
     - It is better but the delay is FIXED is not ideal, the booking could be very fast or very slow
   - XT
     - I agree with you, a fixed delay is not ideal to run some automated tests.
 As I said, prerequest scripts and tests contain Javascript, so we can write some code to solve our issue.
     - Using Javascript setTimeout and Postman.setNextRequest, we create the loop we need in order to wait for our booking to be successful.
 Let's try it.
   - BB
-    - This way better, but this still manual in the sense, you developper to run it from their computer
+    - This way better, but this still manual in the sense, developper, tester need to run it from their computer
   - XT
     - This is the time we introduce Newman
     - Exporting our collection and environment as json